AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

     * recovers and analyzes segments
     * triggers a re-marketing campaign

-Learn more about Adobe Campaign and Adobe Analytics in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/connectors/adobe-analytics-data-connector.html)
+Learn more about Adobe Campaign and Adobe Analytics on [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/connectors/adobe-analytics-data-connector.html)

 :speech_balloon:  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to integrate Adobe Analytics Data Connector with Campaign.

 ## Experience Cloud Triggers

 You can use Experience Cloud Triggers to connect data between Adobe Campaign and Adobe Analytics using the pipeline.
 The pipeline retrieves user's actions or triggers from your website.
 A cart abandonment is an example of trigger.
 Triggers are processed in Adobe Campaign to send emails in near real time.

+Learn more about Adobe Campaign and Experience Cloud Triggers on [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/experience-triggers/about-triggers.html?lang=en).

 :speech_balloon:  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to implement Experience Cloud triggers with Campaign.